Stochastic Canonical Correlation Analysis: Stochastic optimization for ERM

 There has been much recent progress on developping linearly convergent stochastic algorithms for solving finite-sum problems.
-We use SVRG~\citep{JohnsonZhang13a} here due to its memory efficiency.
-Although $f_{t+1} (\w)$ is convex, each component $f_{t+1}^i$ may not be convex.
-We have the following time complexity of SVRG for this case (see, \eg,~\citealp[Appendix~B]{GarberHazan15c}).
+We use SVRG~\citep{JohnsonZhang13a} here due to its algorithmic simplicity and memory efficiency; in the next section, we will be using the ``online'' version of SVRG for stochastic CCA in the streaming setting.
+Note that although $f_{t+1} (\w)$ is convex, each component $f_{t+1}^i$ may not be convex.